southworks/amazon-lex-happybirthday-bamboohr-slack-bot/docs/lex-bot.md

 ### Import Amazon Lex Bot

-> You need to setup and deploy the resources using [Serverless](https://www.serverless.com/framework/docs/providers/aws/guide/intro/) before configure the AWS Lex service.
-You can configure it following this [guide](./serverless.md)

 1. Got to the **models** directory, open a PowerShell terminal and run the next command.

    ```powershell